 B) Buyer Centric Model

 This type of business model is most popular among the big corporates who involve in transactions with huge purchasing capacity and high volume purchases.
 The company here sets up a portal, mostly online to accept quotations from different sellers.
 The sellers then approach the company with their quotations and the company chooses to go with a seller that they deem profitable after thorough analysis.

 Intermediaries in the marketplace are the ones who provide a common platform for Buyers and Sellers to come together and interact, interactions in this sector can be in the form of transactions or plain communication.
 They maintain a database of buyers and sellers and their main goal is to profit from these associations.

 As we discussed above, Apple and Samsung working together on iPhone is a great example of the B2B business model.
 Samsung is a reliable provider of Processor chips for Apple and these processors are used on the latest Apple iPhones.

 Even though there is a rivalry among the companies, both of them stuck with this B2B model because Samsung can meet the huge demand of processors for Apple, and Apple pays a hefty sum for each processor Samsung delivers.

 Now that you are familiar with the B2B type of business model, let us move on to the next common type of business model.
 You would be surprised to know that every individual who has ever transacted online or offline has contributed to this model.

 B2C business model is the type of model where the business sells directly to the consumers.
-These businesses produce an end product which is appropriately priced and then marketed to the general public.
+These businesses produce an end product that is appropriately priced and then marketed to the general public.
 A quick example is if a solopreneur used online course software to sell educational content to their following.

-This model is more closer to the end user and consumers are more familiar with B2C models because they interact with and form a part of this model.
-Recent ones are the online shopping sites like Amazon.
+This model is closer to the end-user and consumers are more familiar with B2C models because they interact with and form a part of this model.
+Recent ones are online shopping sites like Amazon.